On exploring the potential of quantum auto-encoder for learning quantum systems: Spectral properties of QAE

 The result of Lemma \ref{lem:sigma_eigen} indicates that when the input state $\rho$ is low-rank, the spectral information of $\sigma^*$ can be efficiently obtained by quantum tomography associated with classical post-processing.
-In particular, the size of the $K$-qubit compressed state $\sigma^*$ scales with $r^*\times r^*$, which implies that the classical information of $\sigma^*$ can be obtained in $O(poly(r^*))$ runtime.
-Moreover, once the classical form of $\sigma^*$ is at hand, its spectral decomposition, i.e., $\{\lambda_i\}$ and $\{\ket{\varpi_i}\}$, can be computed in $O(poly(r^*))$ runtime.
-To this end, the spectral information of $\rho$ can be efficiently acquired via QAE in the optimal case.
+In particular, the size of the $K$-qubit compressed state $\sigma^*$ scales with $r^*\times r^*$, which implies that the classical description of $\sigma^*$ can be obtained in $O(\text{poly}(r^*))$ runtime.
+Moreover, the collected classical information suggests that the spectral decomposition of $\sigma^*$, i.e., $\{\lambda_i\}$ and $\{\ket{\varpi_i}\}$, can be computed in $O(\text{poly}(r^*))$ runtime.
+Taken together, the spectral information of a low-rank state $\rho$ can be efficiently acquired via QAE in the optimal case.

-In the subsequent sections, we elucidate how to employ QAE, especially the acquired spectral information, to facilitate the low-rank state fidelity estimation, Gibbs state preparation, and quantum metrology tasks.
-For clarity, here unify some notation about QAE throughout the rest study.
+In the subsequent sections, we elucidate how to employ QAE, especially the acquired spectral information, to facilitate the low-rank state fidelity estimation, quantum Fisher information estimation, and Gibbs state preparation tasks.
+Due to the intrinsic hardness, any such improvement would not only be immensely valuable for various downstream tasks in quantum science such as quantum computing, quantum sensing, and quantum metrology but also indicates the practical utility of near-term quantum computers.
+For clarity, we unify some notations throughout the rest study.
 Denote the spectral decomposition of the variational quantum circuits $U(\hat{\bm{\theta}})$ as